tumbl3w33d/nexus-oauth2-proxy-plugin/docs/README.md

 ```

 **Note**: Depending on the amount of data the OAuth2 Proxy receives from your IDP (especially list of groups) you might want to look into [changing its session storage to redis/valkey](https://oauth2-proxy.github.io/oauth2-proxy/configuration/session_storage/#redis-storage).
 The proxy will warn you about data exceeding limits which results in multiple cookies being set for the proxy session.

+## Optional: Bearer token authentication and token rotation

+If for some reason you need to use a Bearer token for machine-to-machine communcation or in general accessing Nexus programmatically e.g. because corporate guidelines prevent you from using Basic Auth using the api token, it is possible to set this up:

+Add 'skip_jwt_bearer_tokens = true' to your OAuth2 Proxy configuration.
+This flag makes OAuth2 Proxy optionally accept Bearer tokens instead of performing the auth flow itself as long as the Bearer token is valid and the audience matches the configured client id.
+For details, check the [official documentation](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/).
+OAuth2 Proxy will then populate the x-forwarded headers based on information from this token, so for Nexus the login mechanism is still transparent.

+Leveraging this way of authenticating it is possible to create an automatic token rotation even if the API token is invalidated by obtaining the Bearer token via some kind of OIDC login and then using it to perform an authenticated REST call  against https://your_nexus_host/service/rest/oauth2-proxy/user/reset-token to obtain a new API token.
+Keep in mind that this REST call immediately invalidates the old token!
+Also make sure your reverse proxy is configured to route this URL to Nexus via OAuth2 Proxy (if you use the above example configs, this should automatically be the case)

 ## Troubleshooting